Baptouuuu/Sy/docs/book/form.md

 ## Registering form types

 As you've seen in the [form](../Form.md) documentation, you need to register your form types to the builder to easily access them afterward.
-To ease this process, the framework gives you a handy way to do it via the service container, it use services tags to find you form types and automatically register them at boot time.
+To ease this process, the framework gives you a handy way to do it via the service container, it use services tags to find your form types and automatically register them at boot time.

 Example:
 ```js